Drink can: Opening mechanisms

 Early metal drink cans had no tabs; they were opened by a can-piercer or churchkey, a device resembling a bottle opener with a sharp point.
 The can was opened by punching two triangular holes in the lid—a large one for drinking, and a second smaller one to admit air.

 As early as 1922, inventors were applying for patents on cans with tab tops, but the technology of the time made these inventions impractical.
 Later advancements saw the ends of the can made out of aluminum instead of steel.

 In 1959, Ermal Fraze devised a can-opening method that would come to dominate the canned drink market.
 His invention was the "pull-tab".
 This eliminated the need for a separate opener tool by attaching an aluminum pull-ring lever with a rivet to a pre-scored wedge-shaped tab section of the can top.
 The ring was riveted to the center of the top, which created an elongated opening large enough that one hole simultaneously served to let the drink flow out while air flowed in.

 Previously, while on a family picnic, Mr. Fraze had forgotten to bring a can opener and was forced to use a car bumper to open a can of beer.
 Thinking there must be an easier way, he stayed up all night until he came up with the pull tab.
 Pull-tab cans, or the discarded tabs from them, were colloquially called "pop-tops".

 Into the 1970s the pull-tab was widely popular, but its popularity came with the problem of people frequently simply discarding the pull-tabs on the ground, creating a potential injury risk especially to the feet or fingers.
+In the 1960s, at least one inventor attempted to solve the litter problem, by having the tab be retained by a stationary key that would wrap the tab around itself, which was unsuccessful commercially.